Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 **Note for Andorid Studio version 1.1 users**: in case you are using Android Studio version 1.1.x and run into error "Error:No such property: bootClasspath for class: com.android.build.gradle.AppPlugin" when building your project then please **follow this workaround** until we fix the issue.

-Please **modify the gradle version from 1.1.0 to 1.0.0** in your project's build.gradle file.
+**Modify the gradle version from 1.1.0 to 1.0.0** in your project's build.gradle file.

 When the build.gradle file is modfied by the Android Studio plugin it contains the following section